sydasif/my-pandoc-book/chapters/21-netmiko.md

     # Display the updated configuration
     output = net_connect.send_command('show running-config | section username')
     print(output)

-# Explanation:
-# - Iterate through a list of device dictionaries.
-# - Connect to each device, enter enable mode, and configure the device with a set of commands.
-# - Save the configuration changes and display the updated configuration.
 ```

+### Explanation

+- Iterate through a list of device dictionaries.
+- Connect to each device, enter enable mode, and configure the device with a set of commands.
+- Save the configuration changes and display the updated configuration.

 ## Configuration Changes from a File